canique/gateway/raspberry-pi-radio-hat/README.md

 To make your SD card more resilient against errors (for a tradeoff for slower writes), run
 `sudo tune2fs -o journal_data /dev/mmcblk0p2`
-This command assumes that your root parition is on /dev/mmcblk0p2 - adjust it to your needs.
+This command assumes that your root partition is on /dev/mmcblk0p2 - adjust it to your needs.

 ## Technical Details